John Ure Primrose

-Sir John Ure Primrose DL LLD (1847–1924) was a Scottish merchant who served as Lord Provost of Glasgow from 1902 to 1905 and as Chairman of Rangers Football Club from 1912 to 1923.
+Sir John Ure Primrose, 1st Baronet DL LLD (1847–1924) was a Scottish merchant who served as Lord Provost of Glasgow from 1902 to 1905 and as Chairman of Rangers Football Club from 1912 to 1923.
 He was also Chairman of the Clyde United Navigation Trust.

 Life

 He was born in Glasgow on 6 October 1847 the son of William Primrose and his wife, Annie Ure, both from wealthy merchant-miller families.
 The family lived at 53 King Street in the Tradeston district.

 He joined the family flour milling business of William Primrose & Co.

 He died at his home, Redholme in Dumbreck, on 29 June 1924 and was buried in Craigton Cemetery in south-west Glasgow near Bellahouston Park.
 The grave lies in the dense area to the south.
 It is in the first inner row north of the south path, facing south onto his parents' grave.

 Politics

 His politics were firmly Unionist/Conservative in outlook.

 His first political role was as a member of Govan police Commission.

 He became a town councillor in 1886 representing Kingston Ward.
 From 1891 he was a magistrate and from 1896 a senior magistrate, and was responsible for organising the new fire station at Ingram Street.

 He was appointed Lord Provost of Glasgow in November 1902, replacing Sir Samuel Chisholm, 1st Baronet.
 His Private Secretary was John Smith Samuel.

 He was created Baronet of Redholme, Dumbreck in the Parish of Govan, in the County of the City of Glasgow on the occasion of the visit of King Edward VII to Glasgow in 1903.

 He was replaced as Lord Provost in 1905 by Sir William Bilsland.